A Category of Banach Space Functors

 \subsection{Small categories}

-Recall that a {\em small category} is a category whose objects form a set.
+Recall that a {\em small category} is a category whose objects and morphisms form a set.
 We will denote such categories by ordinary capitals like $A, B, C$ and think of them as sets enriched with an additional structure: for two objects $a, a' \in A$ there is specified a set of morphisms $Mor_A(a,a')$, which we may think of as arrows running from $a$ to $a'$.
 The {\em opposite category} $A^{op}$ of $A$ is defined to have the same objects as $A$, but with all arrows reversed:

-Any ordered set\footnote{We use the french convention.
-In most english texts, these objects are called {\em partially} ordered set, sometimes abbreviated to {\em poset}.} $(B,\ge)$ can be considered as a small category with $B$ as set of objects and the set of morphisms from $a$ to $b$ consisting of a single element if $a \ge b$, and empty otherwise.
-The opposite category of $(B,\ge)$ is obtained by reversing the ordering, i.e. $(B,\ge)^{op} =(B,\le)$.
-Note that a plain set $B$ can be seen as an example of an ordered set, and thus is trivially considered as a small category.\\
+To an ordered set\footnote{We use the french convention.
+In most English texts, these objects are called {\em partially} ordered set, sometimes abbreviated to {\em poset}.} $(B,\ge)$ is associated a small category with $B$ as set of objects and the set of morphisms from $a$ to $b$ consisting of a single element if $a \ge b$, and empty otherwise.
+We will not make any distinction between an ordered set and the category it defines.
+The opposite category of $(B,\ge)$ is obtained by reversing the ordering, we will use the notation $(B,\ge)^{op} =(B,\le)$.
+Note that a plain set $B$ can be seen as an example of an ordered set with trivial ordering (two elements can never be compared).\\